 Neil Harmon joined the BYU Organ Faculty in August 2018.
 Prior to his appointment at BYU he worked as full-time Director of Music and Organist at Grace United Methodist Church in Wilmington, Delaware for 19 years.
 Dr. Harmon earned a Bachelor of Music degree from Brigham Young University and a Master of Music and Doctorate of Musical Arts from The Eastman School of Music.
 He enjoys a career as teacher, performer, accompanist, composer, arranger, and conductor.
 He is known throughout the country for his creative organ arrangements and for his choral and handbell compositions.

-Valerie Harris has been privileged to play and perform on many notable, historic pipe organs in Europe.
-An active recitalist, she most recently performed in Belgium and the Netherlands and is a Tabernacle Guest Recitalist.
+Valerie Harris has performed on many notable historic pipe organs in Europe and the United States.
+An active recitalist, she recently performed in Belgium and the Netherlands.
+She performs frequently as a guest recitalist at the Tabernacle.

 She has taught piano, organ, and conducting to hundreds of students, motivating many young musicians to study music in college and achieve successful experiences competitively and through community and church service.
-She has a strong desire to serve in helping to lift up the attitude and vision towards music in our Church and further develop the skill level of our musicians.
+She is committed to promoting the vision of excellently prepared and spiritually reflected music in the Church.

 Nora Hess, CAGO, MM, MS, is an adjunct faculty member in organ at Brigham Young University.
 Her research specialty is developing curriculum for elementary-aged children to learn the organ as their first instrument.
 Nora also enjoys composing, performing, accompanying, and conducting church music.
 She has conducted numerous church choirs, and served for 10 years as a member of the Tabernacle Choir at Temple Square.
 Nora holds a Master of Music degree from Brigham Young University in Organ Performance, where she studied with Don Cook and Brian Mathias.
 She also holds a Master of Science degree in Education from the University of Utah.
 Nora and her husband, Bret, are the parents of 10 children and 13 grandchildren.